 She was brought to the Clearwater Marine Aquarium where she was nursed back to health, but her tail would eventually have to be amputated.

 To give her as normal a life as possible, the aquarium worked with health professionals to create a prosthetic tail that would help her swim normally.
-After 14 years, she continues to be a popular attraction at the aquarium and around the world.
+She became a popular attraction and continued entrancing visitors for well over a decade.

 The 2011 film “Dolphin Tale” and the movie's 2014 sequel are based on her life and stars Winter herself!
 Sadly, she passed away on November 11, 2021.

 Knut (Polar Bear)